cursorless-dev/cursorless/docs/contributing/cursorless-in-neovim.md

 Follow the installation steps in [cursorless.nvim](https://github.com/hands-free-vim/cursorless.nvim/tree/main#prerequisites).

-Confirm that production cursorless.nvim is working in neovim, eg say `"take first paint"` in a nonempty document.
+Confirm that production cursorless.nvim is working in neovim, eg say `"take first paint"` in a non-empty document.

 ### 3. Add nvim executable path to your PATH